noobpow3r/aws-certified-saa-c02-course/README.md

 - Can do **SSL Pass through** (see next lesson)
 - Can load balance **non HTTP/S applications** - doesn't care about anything above TCP/UDP

+### ALB vs NLB
+- Unbroken encryption ... use NLB
+- Static IP for whitelisting ... use NLB
+- The fastest performance ... use NLB (millions rps)
+- Protocols not HTTP or HTTPS ... use NLB
+- Privatelink ... use NLB
+- Otherwise ... use ALB

 ### SSL Offload & Session Stickiness

 - Bridging